Kyaw-Thiha/Notes/Research Papers/YOLOv10/Dual Label Assignment.md

 It then ensure the 2 heads are making same predictions  by training on [[#Prediction-Aware Score]].

-Then during inference, only the one-to-one head is used, essentially allowing the model to bypass [[Non-Maximum Suppression|NMS]] post-processing, while also not requiring to use Hungarian matching.
+Then during inference, only the one-to-one head is used, essentially allowing the model to bypass [[Non-Maximum Suppression (NMS)|NMS]] post-processing, while also not requiring to use Hungarian matching.

 ## Prediction-Aware Score
 $$